syncfusion-content/uwp-docs/uwp/sfchart/Legend.md

 ## Legend Icon

 Represents the symbol associated with each legend item.
-By default, the legend icon is Rectangle.
+By default, the legend icon is [`Rectangle`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.ChartLegendIcon.html).

 This can be customized using the [`LegendIcon`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.ChartSeriesBase~LegendIcon.html) property in any series as in below code snippet: